Apostille Canada - The Definitive Guide (2023)

 A legalization is a stamp that confirms the document’s validity, clearing it for use abroad.
 The embassy or consulate of the foreign country where you intend to use your document legalizes the document.

-Now that we’ve explained these two terms, we’ll walk you through a step-by-step guide on the entire process in Canada.
+Now that we’ve explained these two terms, we’ll walk you through a step-by-step guide on the apostille process in Canada.

 Apostille Guide